marcy-terui/lamvery/README.md

 The ID of your encryption key on KMS.

 ### cipher_texts
-The name and cipher texts for passing to lambda function.
+The name and cipher texts to pass to the lambda function.

 ## Excluded patterns from the archive (deafult: `.lamvery.exclude.yml`)